Estimating a function of the scale parameter in a gamma distribution with bounded variance: Conclusions

 \section{Conclusions}

-In this paper, we propose a sequential sampling procedure for estimating $g(\beta)$, a general function of the scale parameter $\beta$ in a gamma distribution, with its variance bounded by a prefixed small level, given that the shape parameter $\alpha$ is known.
-On the one hand, it has extended the work of \cite{Mahmoudi et al. (2019)} which focused on sequential point estimation of $\beta$ alone; and on the other hand, we have relaxed the conditions imposed on the general function $g(\cdot)$ compared with \cite{Mukhopadhyay and Wang (2019)} and \cite{Mukhopadhyay (2021)}, making the procedure more practically applicable.
+In this paper, we have proposed a sequential sampling procedure for estimating $g(\beta)$, a general function of the scale parameter $\beta$ in a gamma distribution, with its variance bounded by a prefixed small level, given that the shape parameter $\alpha$ is known.
+Our work has enriched the existing literature in the following two aspects.

+First, it has extended the research of \cite{Mahmoudi et al. (2019)} which merely focused on the bounded risk point estimation of the scale parameter $\beta$ itself in a gamma distribution.
+Estimating a function $g(\beta)$ offers greater generality, and can better serve statistical inference problems where parameters other than $\beta$ are of interest, as is illustrated in Section \ref{Illu}.

+Second, we have relaxed the conditions imposed on the function $g(\cdot)$ compared with \cite{Mukhopadhyay and Wang (2019)} and \cite{Mukhopadhyay (2021)}, so that more functions can be incorporated into the general framework we have formulated, such as the rate parameter $g(\beta)=\beta^{-1}$ and the survival probability $g(\beta)=\Pr(X>c)$.
+This helps to make our sequential estimation procedure more flexible in practical applications.
+Although the condition \eqref{C1} is not difficult to meet, it is still a sufficient condition alone for Theorems \ref{Thm1}-\ref{Thm2} to hold.
+There is a possibility to further loosen this condition so that our theoretical framework can be applied to an even wider range of functions and problems.
+We will follow this direction to conduct more research in the future.

-We follow up with four interesting illustrations with the function $g(\beta)$ substituted with the gamma mean, the gamma variance, the gamma rate parameter, and a survival probability, respectively.
-Appealing first-order and/or second-order properties are exhibited, and Monte Carlo simulations are conducted to demonstrate the remarkable performance of the procedures.
-Finally, a real data study further shows the potential utilization of our newly developed sequential estimation.
+We have followed up with four interesting illustrations with the function $g(\beta)$ substituted with the gamma mean, the gamma variance, the gamma rate parameter, and a survival probability, respectively.
+Appealing first-order and/or second-order properties are exhibited.
+Both Monte Carlo simulations and real data analysis are conducted to demonstrate the remarkable performance of the procedures.
+In particular, Section \ref{Sect4.2} addresses an unusual application of our proposed sequential estimation procedure \eqref{P1}.
+Although the theoretical framework is established under an underlying gamma population distribution, it can be implemented to estimate an unknown normal variance with the variance of its estimator bounded by a prefixed small level.